gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 He was born a slave.

-We do not know exactly when — sometime around 50 CE, in Hierapolis, in what is now Turkey.
+We do not know exactly when, sometime around 50 CE, in Hierapolis, in what is now Turkey.
 We do not know his original name.
-*Epictetus* is Greek for "acquired" — a slave's name, given by an owner, meaning simply: obtained property.
+*Epictetus* is Greek for "acquired", a slave's name, given by an owner, meaning simply: obtained property.

-He was owned by Epaphroditus — a freedman who had risen to become one of Nero's most powerful secretaries.
+He was owned by Epaphroditus,
+a freedman who had risen to become one of Nero's most powerful secretaries.

-According to one account — disputed, possibly legendary — Epaphroditus once twisted Epictetus's leg, apparently to demonstrate something, or simply because he could.
+According to one account, disputed and possibly legendary, Epaphroditus once twisted Epictetus's leg, apparently to demonstrate something, or simply because he could.